jacopogrilli/jacopogrilli.github.io/_pages/home.md

 I am a biological physicist, with a background in statistical physics and strong experience in interdisciplinary projects and collaborations.
 Broadly speaking, I am interested in understanding complex phenomena starting from simple rules and minimal assumptions.
-Most of my [research]({{ site.url }}{{ site.baseurl }}/research) is in theoretical ecology, with a particular focus on ecological networks and neutral theory.
-I am also working on problems in genomics and cell physiology and, more recently, I started working on aging and stress response in C. elegans.
+Most of my research is at the interface between statistical physics and ecology, with a particular focus on coexistence, stability, and variability.
+I also work on different problems in genomics and cell physiology.
+[Here]({{ site.url }}{{ site.baseurl }}/research) is a decription of my research interest.

 <br><br>